myersr/exampleNodeExpress/README.md

     * To test from the cl without Jenkins:
       * `pm2 start index.js --name "test-app"`
         * This will spawn a pm2 daemon and run our app under the name "test-app"
-      * Or `pm2 start process.json --env production`
-        * This will start an instance of our app as defined in `process.json`.
-[Docs](http://pm2.keymetrics.io/docs/usage/application-declaration/)
 * docker
   * Either build an image locally with,
     * `sudo docker build . -t example-node-express`